frictionlessdata/datapackage/patterns/README.md

    workflows, etc. for working with Frictionless packages).

-It is worth emphasizing that the scope of the proposed extensions is strictly limited to the information necessaary to make use of the features for working with categorical data provided by the software packages listed above.
+It is worth emphasizing that the scope of the proposed extensions is strictly limited to the information necessary to make use of the features for working with categorical data provided by the software packages listed above.
 Previous discussions of this issue have occasionally included references to additional variable-level metadata (e.g., multiple sets of category labels such as both